synapse-2/XGIMI_ALEXA_INTEGRATION/README.md

  ESP32-S3-WROOM-1-N16R8     16MB(QuadSPI)   8MB(OctalSPI)   –40~65      80Mhz
  ESP32-S3-WROOM-1-N16R16VA8 16MB(QuadSPI)   16MB(OctalSPI)   –40~65
 </code>
-NOTE: to get the Manged componets to work
+NOTE: to get the Manged components to work
-1) add the componet you want in the idf_component.yml in the ROOT folder of the project
+1) add the component you want in the idf_component.yml in the ROOT folder of the project
 2) Run menuconfig command that will PULL the componet in the project from the web, BUILD commnd does not
 3) add the command -I D:/Documents/XGIMI_ALEXA_INTEGRATION/managed_components/espressif__mdns/include/	 to the platformio.ini file updating the location on your hard drive
 4) then compile and it should work